el-behnam/my_java/README.md

-# Welcome to my Java first coding!
+# Welcome to my first Java codes!
 Hi!
 I am Behnam, and I am starting to code in java.
 I want to share everything from the beginning.
 I would be happy to add any comment on my coding in Java.
 # Basics